nohren/MiniMax-Tree-AI-simulation/README.md

 Imagine what happens when you seize the initiative and practice forsight!
 Boom, Check-mate! - the opposing player is out of viable options. :metal:

 **The enemy always has a say:** After your move, the tree of options, breadth and depth is recreated for the other team.
 And vice versa.
 A new tree is generated after each action/result cycle.
-When done intentionally, this is what we call forcefully "boxing in" your opponent or intentionally reducing the acceptable options they have to choose from.
-Eventually they are out of good options and you win.
+Keep in mind, how you saw something, isn't how it will always be.
+Things change quickly.
+Generating a new tree means being open to new conditions existing and adapting to them.

 **Sample data - Numbers represent wins...
 Random Range of bins (2-6), random range of bears (1-6), 100 games, 8 different difficulty categories.
 Results are as expected.**